JFLarvoire/SysToolsLib/C/README.md

         configure
         make

-Note:
+Notes:

-- The configure.bat script needs to be run only once, the first time a build is done.
+- The `configure.bat` script needs to be run only once, the first time a build is done.
-- Before running make.bat, verify in the configure.bat output that it correctly detected the location of your C compiler (CC) and Windows Software Development Kit (WINSDK).
+- Before running `make.bat`, verify in the `configure.bat` output that it correctly detected the location of your C compiler (CC) and Windows Software Development Kit (WINSDK).
+- The first time `configure.bat` runs, it creates proxy `configure.bat` and `make.bat` scripts as needed in %WORKDIR% and all C source subdirectories.
+  So later on, it's possible to run `configure` or `make` in any of these directories without specifying a path.
-- Configure.bat must only be run again if other versions of the build tools (C compiler, etc) are installed, including the optional ones listed below, or if some of the build tools or libraries have been moved to another directory.
+- `configure.bat` must only be run again if other versions of the build tools (C compiler, etc) are installed, including the optional ones listed below, or if some of the build tools or libraries have been moved to another directory.